andrey-nakin/scpi-multimeter/README.md

 scpi-multimeter
 ===============

-Open source hardware-independent 1-channel SCPI multimeter.
+Open source hardware-independent single-channel SCPI multimeter.

 This is a C-library with following components: